-The above statement of cash flows should be read in conjunction with the accompanying notes.
+The above statements of cash flows should be read in conjunction with the accompanying notes.

-1. General Information
+1. GENERAL INFORMATION

 The Fiji Sugar Corporation Limited (the "Corporation") is a limited liability company incorporated and domiciled in Fiji.

 Principal activities of the Corporation are milling of sugarcane in Fiji and the sale of sugar and molasses produced.

-The address of its registered office and principal place of business is at 3rd floor, Western House, Lautoka.
+The address of its registered office and principal place of business is at Drasa Avenue, Balawa, Lautoka.